 Fault Cause Corrective actions Air gap too large Check the air gap.
-Install a new fan, if necessary.
+If necessary, adjust the air gap or install a new friction disc.
 No voltage applied to brake Check the electrical connection and correct faults, if found.
-D 1 Voltage applied to field coil too low Check the field coil supply voltage and correct faults, if found.
-Brake release failure Armature plate blocked mechanically Eliminate mechanical blocks.
+Brake release Voltage applied to field coil too low Check the field coil supply voltage and correct faults, if found. failure Armature plate blocked mechanically Eliminate mechanical blocks.
 Damaged rectifier Check the rectifier and replace it, if necessary.
-Damaged field coil Check the resistance of the field coil.
+Damaged field coil Check the field coil resistance.
 Install a new brake, if necessary.
-Friction disc thermally overloaded Install a new fan or a new brake, if necessary.
+Friction disc thermally overloaded Install a new friction disc or a new brake, if necessary.
 Delayed brake Air gap too large Check the air gap.
-Install a new fan, if necessary. release Voltage applied to field coil too low Check the field coil supply voltage and correct faults, if found.
-Brake engagement Voltage applied to field coil in unpowered condition too high (residual voltage) Check whether residual voltage is applied to the field coil and correct faults, if found. lallule Armature plate blocked mechanically Eliminate mechanical blocks.
-Delayed brake engagement Voltage applied to field coil too high Check the field coil supply voltage and correct faults, if found.
+If necessary, adjust the air gap or install a new friction disc. release Voltage applied to field coil too low Check the field coil supply voltage and correct faults, if found.
+Brake engagement Voltage applied to field coil in unpowered condition too high (residual voltage) Check whether residual voltage is applied to the field coil and correct faults, if found. laiiure Armature plate blocked mechanically Eliminate mechanical blocks.
+Delayed brake engagement • Voltage applied to field coil too high Check the field coil supply voltage and correct faults, if found.
 Air gap too large Check the air gap.
-Install a new fan, if necessary.
+If necessary, adjust the air gap or install a new friction disc.
 Brake torque too Oily or greasy friction surfaces Check the friction surfaces.
-Install a new fan, if necessary.
+Install a new friction disc, if necessary. low Axial armature movement blocked by hand release Check the air gap.
+If necessary, adjust the air gap or install a new friction disc.
 Broken compression spring Check the spring force.
 Install a new brake, if necessary.

-Table 18/1: Possible faults, causes and corrective actions (list not exhaustive)
+Table 20/1: Possible faults, causes and corrective actions (list not exhaustive)